justin8/convert_videos/README.md

 Hardware acceleration is supported on nVidia and Intel devices.

 Caveats for nVidia:

 - Conversions use constqp mode for the quality setting instead of CRF, as nvenc does not support CRF
 - b-frames are not currently supported; nvenc itself supports them on 20xx+ series graphics cards.

 Caveats for Intel:

 - Conversions use global_quality mode as CRF isn't supported on Intel hardware.
 ICQ and LA-ICQ are apparently better, but only supported on Windows
 - Look-ahead is only supported on x264 (not HEVC)
+- There is a bug (current as of 2023-05) where all videos converted with Intel's QSV with FFMPEG have a single I-frame at the start and no more; so currently this is unsuable

 ## Audio output